Serious Mental Illness Linked to Higher Risk of Long COVID: JAMA Study

 Advertisement

-A new study published in the Journal of American Medical Association showed that postacute sequelae of SARS-CoV-2 (PASC) were more common in patients with schizophrenia, bipolar illness, or recurrent major depressive disorder, illuminating the necessity for integrated mental health and COVID-19 care regimens.
+A new study published in the Journal of the American Medical Association showed that postacute sequelae of SARS-CoV-2 (PASC) were more common in patients with schizophrenia, bipolar illness, or recurrent major depressive disorder, highlighting the necessity for integrated mental health and COVID-19 care regimens.

 Advertisement

 Data from extensive electronic health records (EHRs) between March 2020 and April 2023, including a 180-day follow-up, were used in this longitudinal cohort research.
-Adults 21 years of age or older who had a proven COVID-19 infection as shown by a pertinent lab test, diagnosis, or prescription order were considered patients.
-Evidence of a diagnosis of schizophrenia, bipolar illness, or recurrent major depressive disorder prior to COVID-19 infection.
+Adults aged 21 years or older who had a proven COVID-19 infection—as shown by a relevant lab test, diagnosis, or prescription order—were considered patients.
+Evidence of a diagnosis of schizophrenia, bipolar illness, or recurrent major depressive disorder prior to COVID-19 infection was also included.

 Evidence of PASC symptoms within 30 to 180 days of follow-up following COVID-19 infection was considered the primary outcome.
-It was given as odds ratios (OR) that were mutually adjusted for race age, sex, and ethnicity, insurance type, COVID-19 severity and Charlson Comorbidity Index (CCI) score.
+It was reported as odds ratios (OR) that were mutually adjusted for race, age, sex, ethnicity, insurance type, COVID-19 severity, and Charlson Comorbidity Index (CCI) score.

-4. Commercial health insurance was linked to decreased chances of PASC when compared to public insurance (OR, 0.85; 95% CI, 0.84-0.86).
-Overall, the necessity for coordinated mental health and COVID-19 care methods is highlighted by the fact that patients with SMI were more likely to develop PASC in this cohort analysis of COVID-19-infected individuals than those without SMI.
+4. Commercial health insurance was linked to decreased odds of PASC when compared to public insurance (OR, 0.85; 95% CI, 0.84–0.86).
+Overall, the necessity for coordinated mental health and COVID-19 care approaches is highlighted by the fact that patients with SMI were more likely to develop PASC than those without SMI.

 Tags: